Skip to main content

 • A domain name pointed at the server (A record)

-• An SMTP service for login emails (SendGrid, Mailgun, AWS SES, etc.)
+• An SMTP service for login emails (SendGrid, Mailgun, AWS SES, etc.) — only required if you choose otp or password+otp auth mode.
+Skip for password-only / airgapped installs.

 Install